 Today is a continuation of my Fall Recipe Celebration.
 Today the recipe are all using pumpkin.
 I am sharing a really simple recipe.
 If you don’t have this one already, you should.
-It’s a recipe that you make with just 3 ingredients: pumpkin, a spice cake mix, and chocolate chips.
+It’s a recipe for easy pumpkin cookies or muffins that you make with just 3 ingredients: pumpkin, a spice cake mix, and chocolate chips.

 Now here is my list of must have pumpkin recipe to make this Fall season.

 - Cranberry Pumpkin Bread – this recipe uses fresh cranberries and is oh so good.
 I have made it for neighbors and got many compliments.

 - Pumpkin Chocolate Chip Bread – this recipe is a staple for every year.
 Make it with chocolate chips or leave them out.

 - Pumpkin Cheesecake – I’m not a fan of pumpkin pie, but I love this pumpkin cheese.
 Plus it is so easy to make.

 - Pumpkin Chocolate Chip Cookies – now if you are in a hurry you can make the cake mix version, but I really love my made from scratch version best.
 I have also made it with cinnamon chips in place of the chocolate chips.
 This is always made at least twice during the Fall season at our house.

 - Pumpkin Waffles – These waffles are delicious but what makes them really good is the orange walnut butter that goes with them.
 The orange adds a whole new dimension to the pumpkin flavor.

 - Cream-Filled Pumpkin Cupcakes – this one is a new recipe I discovered last year and is now a family favorite.
 The cream filling compliments the pumpkin cupcake so well.

 - 1 spice cake mix